Improved composable key rates for CV-QKD: Details on parameter estimation for Gaussian-modulated protocols

-as in Eq.~\eqref{sigma_tau} of the main text up to replacing $V=\sigma^2_z$.
-For $m\gg1$, we may assume that the distribution of $\widehat{T}$ is Gaussian with variance given from Eq.~\eqref{varThat}.
+For large enough $m\gg1$, we have again a good convergence in the CLT and, therefore, we may assume that the distribution of $\widehat{T}$ becomes Gaussian with variance given by Eq.~\eqref{varThat}.
 Therefore, we may write that

 with